- New Horizons in Management series

 Edited by Mitchell G. Rothstein and Ronald J. Burke

 Chapter 11: Work Motivations, Job Behaviors and Flourishing in Work and Life

-1 Ronald J. Burke This chapter includes a selective review of research findings related to the central concepts of the chapter – values, motivations, behaviors and flourishing – self-assessment instruments with normative information allowing readers to see how they compare with others, along with indications of scores on each that should provide ‘food for thought’, and a framework to identify behavioral changes that might enrich one’s life and improve one’s performance in several life roles, along with a process for bringing about these changes.
+11. Work motivations, job behaviors and flourishing in work and life1 Ronald J. Burke This chapter includes a selective review of research findings related to the central concepts of the chapter – values, motivations, behaviors and flourishing – self-assessment instruments with normative information allowing readers to see how they compare with others, along with indications of scores on each that should provide ‘food for thought’, and a framework to identify behavioral changes that might enrich one’s life and improve one’s performance in several life roles, along with a process for bringing about these changes.
 We encourage you to have a note pad handy as you work your way through the chapter.
 LIFE IS FULL OF PROBABILITIES One often reads about or sees stories on television in which interviews with a person who has reached the age of 100 are reported.
 The person is asked for his or her (usually a her, but that’s a different chapter) secrets to living a long life.
 The person responds by saying they smoked a pack of cigarettes a day since they were a teenager, had a few scotches at night to relax, and stayed up late carousing.
 One then hears or reads about a physically fit individual who made all the desirable life style choices dying of a heart attack while jogging.
 There are no guarantees in life; there are only probabilities.
-There is a reasonably high probability that smoking, drinking, eating badly and being overweight will be associated with a shorter lifespan, but there is no guarantee of this.
-Individuals who are chronically angry, hostile...
+There is a reasonably high probability that smoking, drinking, eating badly and being overweight will be associated with a shorter lifespan, but there is...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.